Dale Carnegie Principles in Personalizing Email Marketing Campaigns

 A common way that brands use noninvasive and valuable personalized messaging is by including segmented local store info in their messages.

 Utilizing data from preference centers is a good way to respond to subscribers’ interests, as is responding to customer behavior.
-Amazon.com makes it clear that it’s sending messages based on your preference center choices and purchasing history, and the message is direct and subtle enough that it seems helpful rather than creepy.
+Amazon.com makes it clear that it’s sending messages based on your preference center choices and purchasing history.
+The message is direct and subtle enough that it seems helpful rather than creepy.

 Carnegie’s Principle #6: Make the other person feel important, and do it sincerely.